FAQ about financial aid

 The school’s academic and citizenship standards apply to all of our students.
 Attaching a “performance rider” is not consistent with this philosophy.
 The primary goal of tuition assistance is to make the Country Day experience available to qualified applicants.

 Is it possible to get a grant to cover all expenses?

-There are no full expense grants, and we ask that each family participate to a certain extent.
-Again, the amount owed is based on financial capabilities.
-The intent of this policy is not to further burden families, but to create a partnership with the school with the common goal of enabling students to benefit from independent school education.
+There are no full expense grants, and each family participates financially to some extent.
+Again, the amount owed is based on ability to pay.
+The intent of this policy is not to burden families, but to create a partnership with the school with the common goal of enabling students to benefit from independent school education.
 All students, whether receiving aid or not, are responsible for the lunch, activities, and transportation fees.